sjackman/tigmint-paper/tigmint.md

 ![Assemblies of Nanopore reads with Canu and PacBio reads with Falcon with and without correction using Tigmint prior to scaffolding with ARCS.](figures/metrics-sms.png){#fig:metrics-sms}

-Table: The assembly contiguity (scaffold NG50 and NGA50) and correctness (number of misassemblies) metrics with and without correction using Tigmint prior to scaffolding with ARCS.
+Table: The assembly contiguity (scaffold NG50 and NGA50) and correctness (number of misassemblies) metrics with and without correction using Tigmint prior to scaffolding with ARCS. {#tbl:metrics}

 | Assembly                 | NG50 (Mbp) | NGA50 (Mbp) | Misassemblies |   Reduction |
 | ------------------------ | ---------: | ----------: | ------------: | ----------: |